ipesoft/rep/README.rst

   <a class="part" id="1">Interesting part</a>
   Person1: In my childhood I used to visit a special tree in the forest.
 Some more text, followed or not by opther talks.<hr class="part"/>

+You need to pay attention to the highlight id.
+Each highlight needs its own unique identifier that is manually assigned.
 Such highlights are automatically detected, indexed and displayed when you save the interview.
 The same happens with species tags.
 There are three kinds of species tags:

 1) Link to a particular species in the system: